GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/hub-and-spoke-vpn/README.md

 ## Prerequisites

-A single pre-existing project is used in this example to keep variables and complexity to a minimum, in a real world scenarios each spoke would probably use a separate project.
+A single pre-existing project is used in this blueprint to keep variables and complexity to a minimum, in a real world scenarios each spoke would probably use a separate project.

-The provided project needs a valid billing account, the Compute and DNS APIs are enabled by the example.
+The provided project needs a valid billing account, the Compute and DNS APIs are enabled by the blueprint.

 You can easily create such a project by commenting turning on project creation in the project module contained in `main.tf`, as shown in this snippet: